 To introduce the problems tackled in this paper we use a small example of an interorganizational workflow involving two business partners: a contractor and a subcontractor.
 The interaction between these two business partners is shown in Figure 1 using a so-called sequence diagram.
 First, the contractor sends an order to the subcontractor.
 Then, the contractor sends a detailed specification to the subcontractor and the subcontractor sends a cost statement to the contractor.
 Based on the specification the subcontractor manufactures the desired product and sends it to the contractor.
 For this very simple business-to-business protocol a sequence diagram is suitable.
 However, sequence diagrams are typically used to describe scenarios rather than a complete specification of a business-to-business protocol or trade procedure.
 Sequence diagram have problems expressing a mixture of choice and synchronization and subtle aspects such as the moment of choice.
-In Section 2.3, we will address these subtle, but crucial, issues using the workflow model shown in Figure 12.
-Given these limitations, we use Petri nets [39, 40] to model such business-to-business protocols.
+In Section 2.3, we will address these subtle, but crucial, issues using the workflow model shown in Figure 20.
+Given these limitations, we use Petri nets [43, 44] to model such business-to-business protocols.

 Figure 2 specifies the process described earlier in terms of a Petri net.
-The transitions, represented by squares, correspond to tasks and the places, represented by circles, correspond to the causal relations between the tasks.
-The places order, specification, cost\statement, and product are used to exchange the messages shown in Figure 1.
+The transitions, represented by squares, correspond to tasks and the places, represented by circles, correspond to the causal relations between the tasks [8].
+The places order, specification, cost_statement, and product are used to exchange the messages shown in Figure 1.
 Places may contain tokens and, at any time, the distribution of tokens over places specifies the current state of the process.
 Initially, place i (i.e., the source place) contains one token corresponding to a new case also called workflow instance.
-Transitions are enabled if each input place contains a token, i.e., initially transition send order is enabled.
-Enabled transitions can fire by removing a token from each input place and producing a token for each output place, i.e., firing send order results in the consumption of the token in i and the production of three new tokens.
-After firing send order, transition receive\order is the only transition enabled.
+Transitions are enabled if each input place contains a token, i.e., initially transition send_order is enabled.
+Enabled transitions can fire by removing a token from each input place and producing a token for each output place, i.e., firing send_order results in the consumption of the token in i and the production of three new tokens.
+After firing send_order, transitions receive_order and create_specification are enabled.
+These two transitions can be fired, i.e., executed, in any order.
+After firing these two transitions, transition process_specification becomes enabled.
 It is easy to see that starting with a token in place i all transitions are executed (i.e., fired) in a predefined order thus resulting in the state with just one token in the sink place o.
-Moreover, the exchange of tokens via the places order, specification, cost\statement, and product matches the interaction pattern shown in Figure 1.
+Moreover, the exchange of tokens via the places order, specification, cost_statement, and product matches the interaction pattern shown in Figure 1.
 Since this Petri net exhibits no choices and the degree of parallelism is limited, the model may seem unnecessary complex.
 However, for more complex business-to-business protocols, the more advanced constructs offered by the Petri-net formalism are indispensable.
 Moreover, in contrast to Figure 1, Figure 2 also shows the tasks.

 Fig. 2.
-The public workflow $N^{publ}$ .
+The public workflow N^{publ} .